-Department of Art, Communication and Theatre
+Department of Art, Communications and Theatre

 In the Art, Communication and Theatre Department, students are exposed to a myriad of learning opportunities that can lead to careers in media, advertising/public relations, art, and theatre.
-The department provides instruction for students studying in the fields of art, print and online journalism, sports journalism, advertising-public relations, social media, live web streaming, radio/television and theatre.
+The department provides instruction for students studying in the fields of art, print and online journalism, advertising-public relations, social media, live web streaming, radio/television and theatre.
 In addition, students interested in education can gain certification in act, speech and theatre arts.
 The department also offers specialization at the elementary level for speech.

 In Art, students learn the fundamentals of artistic expression in order that their developed individuality may lead them toward one of the many directions found in the field of art.
 The Ben Bailey Art Gallery allows the department to carry out an ambitious exhibition program that is part of the university’s commitment to the promotion of culture in South Texas.
 Participation by students and faculty in exhibitions provides a significant expressive and educational experience.
 Faculty and students also exhibit their work throughout the area and state and have exhibited internationally in Mexico, Canada, China and different locations in Europe.
 The program offers a comprehensive B.F.A. degree that provides students with strong foundations in drawing, painting, sculpture, printmaking, ceramics and metalwork.